Skip to main contentArrow Right

 What is customer SSO?

-Customer SSO enables users from outside your organization, such as clients, business partners, or tenants, to authenticate once and access multiple connected applications.
-It works by establishing trust between your apps and an identity provider (IdP) using standards like SAML, OpenID Connect (OIDC), or OAuth 2.0.
+Customer SSO enables users from outside an organization, such as clients, business partners, or tenants, to authenticate once and access multiple connected applications.
+It establishes trust between your apps and an identity provider (IdP) using standards like Security Assertion Markup Language (SAML), OpenID Connect (OIDC), or Open Authorization (OAuth 2.0).

-Unlike workforce SSO, which manages employee access within one enterprise, customer SSO must handle a wider range of external audiences, each with different IdPs, branding needs, and security expectations.
+Unlike workforce SSO, which manages employee access within an enterprise, customer SSO handles a wide range of external audiences with disparate IdPs, branding needs, and security expectations.
+Workforce SSO is built around assumptions of greater visibility and control over the user base, whereas customer SSO needs greater flexibility to accommodate this variety.

-• Federation protocols: SAML and OIDC allow trust relationships between apps and identity providers.
+• Federation protocols – SAML and OIDC allow trust relationships between apps and identity providers, empowering identity federation for better security and efficiency.

-• Self-service onboarding: Lets customer admins configure and test their own SSO connection.
+• Self-service onboarding – Customer SSO lets customer admins configure and test their own SSO connection, reducing developer and/or technical overhead and improving UX.

-By consolidating access and automating provisioning, customer SSO helps organizations simplify identity integration, scale securely across tenants, and deliver frictionless access for every user and partner.
+By consolidating access and automating provisioning, customer SSO helps organizations simplify identity integration, scale securely across tenants, and deliver frictionless access for every user.

 SSO lets users authenticate once and securely access multiple connected applications.
 Instead of managing separate credentials for each app, users sign in through a trusted identity provider (IdP), which verifies their identity and issues a token recognized by all connected services.

-Most modern SSO systems use SAML or OpenID Connect (OIDC) to exchange this trust between the IdP and each service provider.
+Most modern SSO systems use SAML or OIDC to exchange this trust between the IdP and each service provider.
 The result is a smoother user experience and stronger centralized security.

 Here are the general steps for Service Provider (SP) initiated SSO: